ritish-behera/VSD-PhysicalDesign/README.md

 ![334234044-8a5d0f17-39e3-4001-9afa-0289bc704c85](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/d3e2be6b-1a30-497a-8714-1534023c645d)

 # Module-3 : Design Library Cell Using MAGIC Layout and NGSPICE Characterization
 In this module we will discuss about the library cell characterization and layout generation through "Magic" tool with emphasis on fabrication steps of a 16 mask CMOS inverter to better understand the design rules of the layout.
-Further as part of the cell characterization we will anylyze the timings i.e. rise, fall and propagation delay of the inverter through Magic and later on we will import this complete design to our library "picrov32a" generating the lef files.
+Further, we'll analyze the timing characteristics of the inverter (rise time, fall time, and propagation delay) using Magic and then import this design into our library "picorv32a," generating the LEF files.

 ## SPICE Deck Creation for CMOS Inverter
 SPICE is a powerful, general-purpose analog electronic circuit simulator that is used to verify the integrity of circuit designs and predict circuit behavior.
-The circuit is described in a SPICE netlist, which includes component values and connectivity.
-Further, accurate models for the components (transistors, diodes, etc.) are provided, often based on process technology data and analysis types (transient, AC, DC) are specified along with simulation parameters.T he output results are then analyzed using graphical tools to verify the circuit's performance.
+The circuit is described in a SPICE netlist, which includes component values and connectivity, along with accurate models for the components (transistors, diodes, etc.), based on process technology data.
+Simulation parameters and analysis types (transient, AC, DC) are specified, and the output results are analyzed to verify the circuit's performance.

 Here in this report we will discuss about a CMOS inverter and hence in the first step we will create a SPICE deck or netlist for the inverter circuit.

 ![Screenshot (1623)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/8cd27fb4-8426-43f0-bc68-2dbb078b9af2)

-SPICE deck program :
+Example of SPICE deck program for CMOS inverter :
 ```
 M1 out in vdd vdd pmos w=0.375u l=0.25u      // ModelName Drain Gate Source Substrate Type Width Length
 M2 out in 0 0 nmos w=0.375u l=0.25u          // ModelName Drain Gate Source Substrate Type Width Length